adityamarabhavi/astrochemschool2024/README.rst

   git pull
   pip install -e .

+To open the notebook, in the right conda environment, use ``jupyter notebook``.
+This should automatically open a jupyter session on your browser.
+If not then copy the link shown on the terminal via a browser.
+Then navigate to your notebook to open it.

 If at a later stage, you would like to use the ``prodimopy`` package and do not require the other files in this repository, you can also simply install it via: